SoftwareTestingTrends/github-action-task-1/README.md

 # Working with GitHub Actions

 ## Task 1:
+### Prerequisite:
+1. Github Account
+2. Any repository
 ### Steps:
 1. Navigate to Actions.
 This will display a page "Get started with GitHub Actions".
 2. Scroll down to the section labelled as "Automation".